Matteo Goffriller: Biography

 Although it is known that Goffriller was born in Brixen, little else is known of him prior to 1685 in Venice.

 Goffriller arrived in Venice in 1685 to work for luthier Martin Kaiser (Caiser).
-In 1685 he married Martin Kaiser's daughter Maddalena Maria Kaiser (Caiser), at the Madonna delle Grazie in Venice; she bore him twelve children (five boys and seven girls) in 26 years.
+In 1685 he married Martin Kaiser's daughter Maddalena Maria Kaiser (Caiser), at the Madonna delle Grazie in Venice; they had twelve children (five boys and seven girls) in 26 years.
 Francesco Goffriller, long thought to be his brother, is now known to have been his son.

 He was the founder of the "Venetian School" of luthiers, when Venice was one of the most important centers of musical activity in the world, and is believed to have taught luthiers Domenico Montagnana and Francesco Gobetti in addition to his son Francesco.
 After arriving in Venice, he is noted for being the city's sole violin and cello maker for some 25 years, between 1685 and 1710.

 He died in Venice in 1742.